- 1187 to 1297

 The piers between the nave and the aisle may also have been removed from Barlynch.
 They don’t quite fit their present position and are thought to be of a 14 century rather than a 16 century design.
 They have an unusual section of a core with eight attached shafts.
 The windows on the north wall are of a typical 16 century design and fit with the supposed date of the aisle’s construction.

 In 1534 the Church received a bequest to build an “ambulatorium” and it is likely that the building project in question resulted in the present north aisle.
 In 1535 the Church was dedicated to St Peter.
+There is a Communion Cup with a date 1573.

-1622 to 1636 – One of the more colourful incumbents of Huish Champflower was John Atterton.
+One of the more colourful incumbents of Huish Champflower was John Atterton.
 While he was Rector of Huish Champflower he married a local girl and allegedly fathered a child by her elder sister.
 He then went to Ireland becoming a Prebendary of a church in Dublin, holding various other posts before becoming Bishop of Waterford and Lismore in 1636 when he resigned from the living of Huish Champflower.

 Four years later he was accused of a variety of sexual offences, was tried, found guilty and hanged.
 His life was far from exemplary but there is considerable doubt as to whether he was guilty as charged.

-1637 to 1663 – Henry Galpin was Rector during this period so holding the post through the period of –
+Henry Galpin was Rector during this period so holding the post through the period of –

 - the Civil War